John Edward Greaves: Biography

 In 1914 the plant had capital of 3 mln Belgian francs.
 The company was engaged in both import and export of agricultural machines, with divisions in Kharkiv, Chelyabinsk and Semipalatinsk.

 John Greaves was on vacation in Switzerland with his spouse and niece when WWI broke out.
 They managed to escape to Germany, his wife's native country.
 There, in Dresden, he was arrested on 1 February 1915, as a British subject.
 On 4 March 1915 he was released through the efforts of the British government, and on 20 March the family managed to get back to Switzerland, from where they returned to Russia.
 During the WWI the plant manufactured for the needs of the Russian army.
 Many of its workers had to go to war, and the plant started to decline.

 After the Revolution of 1917, J. E. Greaves went to Petrograd and sold his plant to the Artillery Department.
 According to one source, he moved to England in May 1918, while the other says he moved to Rostov-on-Don instead and stayed in Russia from 1919 until 1920 during the Civil war hoping for the White to win.
 In 1920 he escaped to England when Ronstov-on-Don was finally captured by the Red.
-After it was nationalised by the Bolsheviks, the plant was renamed to Pervomaysky agricultural machines manifacturing plant.
+After it was nationalised by the Bolsheviks, the plant was renamed to Pervomaysky agricultural machines manufacturing plant.